amplexor-drupal/xconnect/README.md

   $content = $translation->getContent();
 }

-// Let the service now that the response Zip archive is processed.
+// Let the service know that the response Zip archive is processed.
 $service->processed('filename.zip');
 ```